 Les Aigles Imperiaux and Les Aigles Royaux

 As Les Aigles Imperiaux begin the transition to Upper School, the children begin to think more in the abstract.
-Our teacher in Les Aigles Imperiaux is Miss Fieldsend and in Les Aigles Royaux Miss Williams, along with Teaching Assistant Mr Jolly for Les Aigles Royaux.
-Mr Simon supports both groups.
+Our teacher in Les Aigles Imperiaux is Miss Fieldsend, supperted by Teaching Assistant Mrs Szczupak, and in Les Aigles Royaux Ms Williams, along with Teaching Assistant Miss Javed.

 Our English programme is rich and varied – broken down into writing grammar in a variety of genres, reading and public speaking.
 Maths builds on the children’s understanding of the four operations, working on all strands and solving multi-step problems.
 Our enquiry-based learning approach means that the children enjoy a broad range of topics and projects.
 Our ‘Ancient Greek Day’ is always well-received and a great way to enrich learning, as is our practical ‘Taste my World’ unit.

 Exciting learning opportunities take place both within and outside the classrooms and we try to integrate learning opportunities wherever possible.
 Developing a curious mind, encouraging the students to be forward-thinking and confident learners are at the core of our classrooms.
 As responsibility increases in Upper School, we ensure that this remains manageable and does not overwhelm our students.
 When children leave Les Aigles they have the confidence to extend and enrich their learning further in the senior part of our school, Les Elans and Les Rennes.

 Les Elans and Les Rennes